amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 ..
 Currently rule scope needs to be done at a word, sentence, paragraph or document level.
 Some rules may be better applied over different subdocument sections.
 For example, while an author may not overuse a sentential construction throughout a document, if a particular construction was used repeatedly throughout one section it would still be problematic.
 Without subdocument level analyses, it would not be possible to detect stylistic errors of that sort.

 ..
-The central challenges to this are the combinatoric issues that this problem introduces if approached naïvely and the inferential problems that could allow proper scaling.
+The central challenges to this are the combinatoric issues that this problem introduces if approached naively and the inferential problems that could allow proper scaling.
 If one simply looked at all possible subsequences of characters, there is no way the method could scale appropriately with larger documents.
 The number of potential subsections that would need to be analysed would grow faster than could be kept up with by even the fastest of today's computers.
 On the other hand inferring the structure of a document based on its content if that structure is not of a pre-specified variety is not a solved problem.

 An unsolved problem: foreign languages
 ======================================